2i2c-org/sphinx-2i2c-theme/docs/index.md

 - Adds some CSS that standardizes the look and feel according to 2i2c colors

 Other than this, the theme behaves the exact same as the [sphinx book theme](https://sphinx-book-theme.readthedocs.io).

+## Theme build system

+This theme uses the [`sphinx-theme-builder` tool](https://github.com/pradyunsg/sphinx-theme-builder), which is a helper tool for automatically compiling Sphinx theme assets.
+This will download a local copy of NPM and build the theme's assets with the environment specified in `package.json`.

+## Theme structure

+This theme follows the [`sphinx-theme-builder` filesystem layout](https://sphinx-theme-builder.readthedocs.io/en/latest/reference/filesystem-layout/).

 ## Use this theme in a repository